antonfirsov/docs/2017/08-Aug/fsharp/fs-netcore2-update-roadmap.md

 2. Install the [Ionide-FSharp extension](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp).
 3. Install the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) (this is needed for the .NET Core debugger, which ships only in the C# plugin)

-Once you have configured your application for debugging, just like with C#, you can use F# in Visual Studio Code as a bona fide IDE!
+Once you have configured your application for debugging, just like with C#, you can use F# in Visual Studio Code to do nearly anything you want with F# and .NET Core!

-## FAQ
+## Visual Studio tooling support

-### 1. What are the release dates?
+For long time .NET developers, a common question is "when will Visual Studio support F# .NET Core projects".
+We're working hard to get this functionality ready, but unfortunately, we're not quite happy enough with the quality in the 15.3 update to announce that it's supported.
+While Visual Studio 2017 Update 3 is able to open the new F# .NET Core projects, build, and debug them, IntelliSense does not yet work correctly.

-There are no release dates for .NET Core 2.0 at this time.
+All .NET Core projects now share a common simplified project format that you've hopefully seen by now.
+This means that we share a common core component of the IDE referred to as the Common Project System (CPS).
+This dependency will enable us to develop at a much greater pace, rather than maintaining the large and specialized code base designed specifically for F# projects.
+Unfortunately, CPS does not yet support file ordering in the tree view of the Visual Studio UI.
+We knew that this would prevent ordering files in the Visual Studio UI, but we did not know that this limitation also extended to the pieces of the project system which send files to our language service.
+This is the part of our tooling which powers IntelliSense, that our language service isn't able to correctly reflect a project's F# code, resulting in false negative error reporting and a lack of IntelliSense in certain cases.
+Our work in offering stable support for .NET Core 2.0 took us beyond the window that we were able to fix this issue in CPS for the 2017 15.3 release.
+There was also no way to devise a workaround in a timely fashion.
+Given this, we are not considering .NET Core SDK-based projects support for F# in Visual Studio 2017 just yet.

-### 2. What about F# Interactive?
+## F# Interactive and Type Providers

 .NET Core introduces a different model for how assemblies are laid out on disk and loaded by a process such as F# Interactive.
 This model breaks `#r` in F# Interactive.
 Rather than add workarounds in F# Interactive, we are going to move forward with a plan to use a package manager to resolve assemblies and change the way that you use `#r` from here on out.